statisticianinstilettos/recommender_engines/README.md

 # recommender_engines
-A personal libary for training all kinds of recommender systems.
+A personal collection of code for training all kinds of recommender systems that I may want to use again.
+Some code is from courses, some hand written.

 Contains:
 - Content Filtering
 - Factorization Machines